Thenafi/meeseeks/README.md

 To use the import/export option, create a new user first.
 Then go to the Import/Export page and provide your user details.
 Your old/copyable user data will be added to your new account.
 Save it with your new account's password.

+- **How to use the Bulk Import feature?**

+  Instead of adding URLs one by one, you can bulk import them:

+  1. Ask ChatGPT (or any AI) to generate URLs in a JSON array format.
+For example, ask: _"Give me 20 random image URLs in a JSON array."_
+  2. Copy the JSON array it gives you, e.g. `["https://example.com/img1.jpg", "https://example.com/img2.jpg"]`.
+  3. Go to your Settings page and expand the **📦 Bulk Import URLs** section.
+  4. Paste the JSON array into the text box.
+  5. Click **Import URLs** to _add_ them to your existing links, or **Replace All URLs** to _replace_ all existing links with the pasted ones.

+  The importer validates each URL and skips any that are invalid, empty, or too long.

 - **What are the best settings?**

 The best settings are Every Request and 30 Random URLs.